 This well-established local landmark is a must visit.
 They have been creating magnificent classic French food, with touches of Creole and Mauritian sunshine for nearly 20 years.
 However it is more recently that they moved out of Durban to this restored mansion with an outdoor terrace for a perfect seaview.
 Advance booking advised, particularly if you want to sit outside.

 Open Tuesday - Sunday: Lunch 12.00 – 15.00, Dinner 18.30 – 22.15

 Roots, near Johannesburg

-Set in a private game park, about 40 mins drive from Sandton, near the Cradle of Humankind, Roots has become a true destination restaurant for Gauteng foodies.
+Set in a private game park, about 40 mins drive from Sandton, near the Cradle of Humankind, a meal at Roots definitely says "I love you".
 Regularly listed as one of the top 10 restaurants in the country, prepare for gourmet four-course lunch or six-course dinner with serene views across the African bush.
 You have the option of carefully selected wine teasers to match each dish.
 If you want a drink, spend a night in the sumptuous Forum Homini boutique hotel, and try the three course breakfast or Saturday brunch.

 Open for breakfast, lunch and dinner daily.